INSTALLATION GUIDE

 Depth35mm – 105mm54mm (standard commercial)

-Choose width based on a cable fill calculation.
-Manufacturers typically recommend a maximum cross-sectional fill of around 40% as a practical guide to preserve ventilation and keep cables in something close to free-air conditions — note that this 40% figure is manufacturer guidance, not a specific BS 7671 threshold.
-Deeper basket (e.g. the 105mm deep-section profile) and heavier wire allow higher cable volumes and wider support spans.
+Size the width from a cable fill calculation, then check the result against the grouping derating covered in the cable sizing section below.
+Manufacturers typically recommend a maximum cross-sectional fill of around 40% to preserve ventilation and keep cables in something close to free-air conditions.
+That 40% figure is manufacturer guidance and appears nowhere in BS 7671 — the standard controls heating through the Cg grouping factor instead, and it is that calculation, not the fill percentage, that decides whether conductors need upsizing.
+Deeper basket (the 105mm deep-section profile, for example) and heavier wire allow higher cable volumes and wider support spans.

 Finishes by environment